-- A multifunctional dashboard that lets you keep track of your remote staff and manage employee productivity.
+- Has a multifunctional dashboard that lets you keep track of your remote staff and manage employee productivity.

-- Detailed reports about your remote team’s performance and your project’s progress.
+- Generates reports that detail remote team performance and project progress.

-- Desktop apps for Windows, Linux, macOS, and Fedora systems.
+- Provides desktop apps for Windows, Linux, macOS, and Fedora systems.

 This remote monitoring software is a free tool.